SakthivelMadhu/Java_Interview_Prep_Assignment/README.md

 User sends a request: The request is sent to the DispatcherServlet.
 DispatcherServlet identifies the controller: Based on the request URL, the DispatcherServlet determines the appropriate controller to handle the request.
-Controller processes the request: The controller executes the business logic and returns a ModelAndView object.
+Controller processes the request: The controller executes the business logic and returns a ModelAndView object. <br>
-ViewResolver resolves the view: The ViewResolver takes the logical view name from the ModelAndView and resolves it to an actual view (JSP, Thymeleaf, etc.).
+ViewResolver resolves the view: The ViewResolver takes the logical view name from the ModelAndView and resolves it to an actual view (JSP, Thymeleaf, etc.). <br>
-View renders the response: The chosen view renders the response, incorporating data from the model.
+View renders the response: The chosen view renders the response, incorporating data from the model. <br>
-Response is sent to the user: The rendered response is sent back to the user's browser.
+Response is sent to the user: The rendered response is sent back to the user's browser. <br>
 # Problem 30: What is a ViewResolver?
 A ViewResolver is a Spring component that resolves the logical view names returned by controllers into actual view implementations.
 It maps the logical view name to a specific view technology (JSP, Thymeleaf, FreeMarker, etc.) and returns the corresponding View object.